“There’s something very magical about tiny, sacred objects finding their way back to their owners.” Sara Grace, Facebook, Dec. 5, 2020

 As the quest to find the proper ring finger beamed out via social media, John Tebeau, BS ’86, was carefully combing the Brooklyn apartment he shared with his wife, Colleen Newvine Tebeau, MBA ’05.
 He was desperate to find that very same wedding band.

-“It’s one of my superpowers, losing things,” he says.
+“It’s one of my superpowers, losing things,” John says.

 He searched for days before telling Colleen he’d lost it.
 Then they both looked together.
 “Nada,” Colleen says.
 It did not occur to either of them to check social media.
 Why would they?